What Is A Guest Network

 The easiest way of creating a guest network is to enable it on If your home router it it supports guest networks.

 This is what the network will look like with a guest network enabled.

 You should note that is basically a Wi-Fi only guest network.

 The guest network will have it’s own SSID that is different from the main network SSID.

-This video shows how to set up a guest network on a tp-link router.
-It also illustrates some important features like access time scheduling, and speed restrictions.
+This video shows how to set up a guest network and It also illustrates some important features like access time scheduling,passwords etc.

 The network will look like this:

 Although this is more difficult to set up, it has the advantage that it is not restricted to Wi-Fi devices as you can add a second switch on the guest network.

 You would then connect all devices on the guest network to this switch, including the access point, and then connect the switch to the VLAN switch.